kshedden/case_studies/methods/multilevel-regression.md

 may be statistically dependent as a
 *block*.
 If we have longitudinal data, then each person is a block.
 If we have a cluster sample, then each cluster is a block.

+__Multilevel regression to accommodate heterogeneity__

+Another use-case for multilevel regression is when we have data that would naturally be described by a large number of parameters, but we wish to avoid fitting a high dimensional, highly parameterized model.
+Suppose we have many "blocks" of observations, and let $y_{ij}$ denote the $j^{\rm th}$ observation within the
+$i^{\rm th}$ block.
+Suppose also that there is a regression relationship of the form
+$E[y_{ij}] = \alpha_i + \beta_i x_{ij}$.
+That is, we model the expected value of the
+response $y_{ij}$ as a linear function of the covariates $x_{ij}$, but we allow each block to have its own intercept $\alpha_i$ and its own coefficients vector
+$\beta_i$.
+The full model can be written as

+$$
+y_{ij} = \alpha + \beta^\prime x_{ij} + \alpha_i + \beta_i^\prime x + \epsilon_{ij}
+$$

+In a "fixed effects" approach, the $\alpha_i$ and $\beta_i$ would be treated as parameters to be fit, e.g. by least squares or using a GLM.
+Such a model could have thousands of parameters.
+In addition to computational challenges, it may be quite difficult to demonstrate that the estimates lie close to their true values, due to the Neyman-Scott problem.
+On the other hand, it may be untenable to require all the
+$\alpha_i$ and/or all the $\beta_i$ to take on a common value.

+Multilevel regression circumvents these difficulties by treating the $\alpha_i$ and
+$\beta_i$ as random effects.
+This means that we take $(\alpha_i, \beta_i)$ for
+$i=1, \ldots, m$ ($m$ is the number of blocks or groups) to be independent and identically distributed (iid) draws from a Gaussian distribution with mean zero, and covariance $\Psi$ to be estimated from the data.
+The requirement that the mean is zero is simply for the model to be identified, since we always include an intercept ($\alpha$) and non-random coefficient $\beta$ for $x$ in the model.

+When estimating such a "random effects" model, we marginalize out the random effects, leaving behing a model that only includes low-dimensional fixed effects $\alpha$ and
+$\beta$, which do not depend on $i$, and the "structural variance parameters" $\Psi$ and $\sigma^2$ where $\sigma^2$ is the residual variance.
+These parameters can be estimated using maximum likelihood techniques, and inference can be carried out using techniques based on the Fisher information matrix.

+Note that although multilevel regression models are relatively parsimonious in terms of parameters, their likelihoods can be difficult to maximize.
+A great deal of effort has been put into developing software tools like lme4 in R to fit such models to large datasets.
+Estimation and inference for linear mixed effects is largely a solved problem, but the analogius generalized linear mixed effects models (known as glmer or glimmix) remain a challenge and issues often arise when fitting such models in practice.

 ## A single level of blocking